 The Law on Latvijas Banka establishes that a part of Latvijas Banka's profit of the reporting year, calculated by applying the same percentage as the tax rate set for resident corporate entities of Latvia by the Law on Corporate Income Tax, together with a payment in the amount of 50% of the profit of the reporting year for the usage of state capital shall be transferred to the state budget, as well as that the Council of Latvijas Banka, upon approving the annual report, may make a decision on reducing the percentage share of the payment for the usage of state capital where it is necessary for increasing the reserve capital of Latvijas Banka in relation to the financial risks Latvijas Banka is exposed to when executing its tasks.
-At the end of 2017 and 2016, the corporate income tax rate applicable to residents of Latvia was 15%.
-Therefore, unless the Council of Latvijas Banka decides otherwise, 65% of Latvijas Banka's profit of the reporting year or 15 525 thousand euro shall be transferred to the state budget within 15 days following the approval of the Annual Report of 2017 by the Council of Latvijas Banka.
+At the end of 2018 the corporate income tax rate applicable to residents of Latvijas Banka's profit of the reporting year or 10 196 thousand euro shall be transferred to the state budget within 15 days following the approval of the Annual Report of 2018 by the Council of Latvijas Banka.
 Latvijas Banka's profit remaining after making the above deductions shall be transferred to the reserve capital as prescribed by the Law on Latvijas Banka.
 The reserve capital shall be formed to cover potential losses.